Neotron-Compute/Neotronian/README.md

 stored as compressed tokens.
 This makes it more memory efficient than Python or Lua, while it has more modern features than BASIC (like maps).

+**IMPORTANT NOTE:** This project is a work-in-progress and is not complete.
+Expect nothing to work right.

 ```bash
 # We have functions
 fn foo( x )